Reewr/master/README.md

 The repository contains several folders, most of which are essential to the code itself.
 Below is a short explanation of each of the directories

-**cmake**

-This folder contains files that are needed for building the project with Cmake.
-You will find some specific module files that help to find the difference modules needed for the project

 **config**

 This folder contains the .ini file that is used to set the different options used by the game engine.
 It contains anything from graphical options to keybindings.